mindkin/hourfleet/docs/datasecurity.md

 Upon the creation of an Hourfleet tenancy, various Azure components are automatically provisioned and configured.
 Each of these components has a separate data retention policy applied to it.

-Platform Data - With the exception of data stored for individual tenants, all other data will be retained for as long as the platform operates in any specific geograhic region.
-Tenant specific data (ie. network configuration settings) will be retained for as long as the network remains on the platform.
+Platform Data - With the exception of data stored for individual tenants, all other data will be retained for as long as the platform operates in any specific geographic region.
+Tenant specific data (i.e. network configuration settings) will be retained for as long as the network remains on the platform.

-Tenant Transactional Data - Tenant specific data will be retained for as long as the network remains on the platform.
+Tenant Transactional Data - Tenant specific data (including all car sharing data, user accounts, audits, logs etc.) will be retained for as long as the network remains on the platform.

 Cached Tenant Data - Any tenant specific cached data required while operating the tenants network, will be retained for as long as the network remains on the platform, or until it expires and is automatically removed from the caches.

-## Personally Identifiable Information (PII)
+## Personally Identifiable Information

 Hourfleet captures, transports and stores PII data in various forms.